 With effect from January 1, 2011 the tax withheld is considered to be a final tax rather than an advance payment of tax.
 The only exemption from this rule applies to income from participation certificates.

 A company is treated as resident if it has its legal seat or place of effective management in the Slovak Republic.

 Calendar year or the business/financial year

-Resident companies are taxable on their worldwide income, including capital gains.
+Resident companies are taxable on their worldwide income, including capital gains, unless exempted from tax.
 The taxable income is computed on the basis of the accounting profits and is adjusted for several items as described in the tax law.

 The taxpayer has to calculate the tax due in the corporate income tax return (self-assessment).
 The deadline for filing the return is by the end of third month following the end of the tax period.
 The filing deadline may be extended by maximum 3 or 6 months (if part of a taxpayer’s tax base consists of foreign-source income).

-Quarterly, if tax paid for previous year was between EUR 2,500 – EUR 16,600.
+Quarterly, if tax paid for previous year was between EUR 5,000 – EUR 16,600.
 Monthly, if tax paid for previous year was higher than EUR 16,600.
-A new business entity established during the tax year (except if it is established by conversion, merger or division) is not required to make advance tax payments
+A new business entity established during the tax year (except if it is established by conversion, merger or division) is not required to make advance tax payments.

 As a general rule, expenses incurred in obtaining, ensuring and maintaining taxable income are fully deductible, unless they are listed as non-deductible items or items which are deductible only up to a limit set by the law.

 Tax losses derived from January 1, 2014 to December 31, 2019 may be carried forward uniformly for 4 tax years.
 Tax losses derived before 2014 cannot be carried-forward anymore.